EvandroMaddes/docker-server/README.md

  docker compose up -d
 ```

-If all is good, on you command line you see:
+If all is good, on your command line you see:

 ```bash
 [+] Running 3/3